orpheuslummis/defiyieldselect/README.rst

+.. role:: bash(code)
+   :language: bash

 README
 ======

 how to use this
 ---------------

-Run: `docker-compose up --build`
+Run: :bash:`docker-compose up --build`

 With the following parameter to input in the `env.list` file:

-- `TIMESTEP_INTERVAL=1h` resampling interval
+- :bash:`TIMESTEP_INTERVAL=1h` resampling interval
-- `TIMESTEP_HORIZON=722` number of future timesteps to compute
+- :bash:`TIMESTEP_HORIZON=722` number of future timesteps to compute

-Run it with docker-compose.
+Run it with :bash:`docker-compose`.
 It has the following containers:

-- `forecasting`: fit and predict future value of swap
+- :bash:`forecasting`: fit and predict future value of swap
-- `modelsearch`: perform hyperparameter search
+- :bash:`modelsearch`: perform hyperparameter search
-- `collect_orcadefi`: every minute, collect orcadefi data API into the data volume
+- :bash:`collect_orcadefi`: every minute, collect orcadefi data API into the data volume

 To run locally:

-1. `poetry install` or `pip install -r requirements.txt`
+1. :bash:`poetry install` or `pip install -r requirements.txt`
-2. `source .venv/bin/activate`
+2. :bash:`source .venv/bin/activate`
-3. `python src/run.py`
+3. :bash:`python src/run.py`

 the approach